Consequence of ischemia. Adverse consequences of ischemia. By source of appearance

 Instrumental research methods

-The use of specific instrumental techniques in diagnostics gives a fairly accurate picture of the disease.
+The use of specific instrumental techniques in diagnosis gives a fairly accurate picture of the disease.

-- a diagnostic method that records the electrical activity of the myocardium.
-It detects various changes in heart rate, and is also able to detect or its consequences.
-Various variants of coronary artery disease have been studied for a long time, and the electrocardiography method can provide enough information on the ECG changes during the examination.
+– a diagnostic method that records the electrical activity of the myocardium.
+It detects various changes in heart rhythm and is also able to detect its consequences.
+Various variants of coronary disease have long been studied, and electrocardiography can provide sufficient information on ECG changes during the examination.

-You can measure the size of the heart muscle, examine the contractility of the heart, heart cavities and valves, and acoustic noises.
-The combination of ultrasound diagnostics with physical activity (stress echocardiography) allows registering ischemic disorders in the myocardium.
+You can measure the size of the heart muscle, examine the contractility of the heart, cardiac cavities and valves, and acoustic noise.
+The combination of ultrasound diagnostics with physical activity (stress echocardiography) makes it possible to register ischemic disorders in the myocardium.

 Bicycle ergometry is a common functional test.
-With its help, changes in the activity of the heart are revealed, which are invisible at rest, but only during physical exertion - in particular, in the form of exercise on a stationary bike.
+With its help, changes in the activity of the heart are revealed that are invisible at rest, but only during physical activity - in particular, in the form of exercises on an exercise bike.

-Such close monitoring enables specialists to find out and study:
+Such careful monitoring allows specialists to find out and study:

-• under what conditions does the patient develop manifestations of chronic coronary artery disease;
+• under what conditions does a patient develop manifestations of chronic ischemic heart disease;

-• the nature of violations in the work of the myocardium, the degree of their severity;
+• the nature of disturbances in the functioning of the myocardium, the degree of their severity;

-• study the frequency of interruptions in the heart rate;
+• study the frequency of heart rhythm interruptions;

-Transesophageal electrocardiography (TEEKG) is a very accurate research method using a sensor inserted into the esophagus, where it records the performance of the myocardium without interference caused by external manifestations of human activity.
+Transesophageal electrocardiography (TEE) is a very accurate research method using a sensor inserted into the esophagus, where it records myocardial performance without interference created by external manifestations of human activity.

 The coronary angiography method is used in severe cases.
-Coronary angiography examines the vessels of the heart muscle, determines the violation of their patency, the degree of stenosis, localization of the affected arteries by introducing a specific substance.
-This research method allows you to diagnose CHD, to distinguish it from any similar disease.
+Coronary angiography examines the vessels of the heart muscle, determines violations of their patency, the degree of stenosis, and the location of the affected arteries by administering a specific substance.
+This research method allows you to diagnose HIHD and distinguish it from any similar disease.
 Coronary angiography helps in deciding the need for surgery on myocardial vessels.

-Radionuclide research helps to make a more accurate diagnosis of the myocardium, its functional state, on the basis of which one can judge the effectiveness of the surgical operation for the patient.
+Radionuclide testing helps to conduct a more accurate diagnosis of the myocardium and its functional state, on the basis of which one can judge the effectiveness of the surgical operation for the patient.

-To diagnose the symptoms of complications of ischemic disease - myocardial aneurysm, some manifestations of heart failure, an X-ray examination is prescribed.
+To diagnose symptoms of complications of ischemic disease - myocardial aneurysm, some manifestations of heart failure, an x-ray examination is prescribed.

-After a complete diagnosis of the disease, the doctor prescribes proper treatment for the patient.
+After fully diagnosing the disease, the doctor prescribes proper treatment for the patient.

-Depending on the clinical forms of the disease, the treatment of cardiac ischemia is carried out in the main directions:
+Depending on the clinical forms of the disease, treatment of cardiac ischemia is carried out in the following main areas:

 • drug therapy;